karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 This script validates that the platform image created in the script above works in a real world application without any error or warning.

-The script does the following steps:
+This script does the following steps:
 - Retrieves the test application from the ``/integration-tests/{dotnet version}``
-- Overrides the ``FROM`` statement from the integration test ``Dockerfile`` with the platform image we're building.
+- Overrides the ``FROM`` statement from the application ``Dockerfile`` with the current platform image we're building.
 - Checks that the ``docker build`` process didn't thrown any warning or error.
 - Starts the application using the ``docker run`` command.
 - Sends an Http Request to the running application using cURL and expects that the response is a 200 OK status Code.